Let's Get Your Creative Juices Flowing!!!

-Then, if you're in the market for a new watercolor brush set -make sure you take the coupon code of my name in all caps (KARENCAMPBELL) either to Polina's website or her Etsy shop to get 10% off!
+Then, if you're in the market for a new watercolor brush set -make sure you take the coupon code of my name in all caps (KARENCAMPBELL) either to Polina's website to get 10% off!

 Silver Black Velvet brushes have been a part of my mixed media painting world for YEARS!
 They are high end, professional watercolor brushes that work like a charm, but unfortunately come with a hefty price tag.